40net-cloud/fortinet-azure-solutions/FortiTester/TestCenter/README.md

 - 2 FortiTester VMs where each can be configured as client or server
 - 1 VNETs containing a management subnet and testing client and server subnet
-- User Defined Routes (UDR) for the client and server subnets
 - Accelerated Networking is enabled by default

 ![FortiTester-VM azure design](images/fts-testcenter.png)